knaaptime/seg_networks/paper/background.md

 Recent work by @roberto2018SpatialProximity shows the importance of considering network distances when measuring segregation using both simulated data and an empirical example in Pittsburgh, PA.
 That study shows that segregation is consistently higher at all spatial scales when the measure accounts for local network connectivity.
 As @roberto2018SpatialProximity [p.
-28] notes , "even small positive differences in the city-level results are meaningful and suggest that physical barriers facilitate greater separation between ethnoracial groups and higher levels of segregation."
+28] notes, "even small positive differences in the city-level results are meaningful and suggest that physical barriers facilitate greater separation between ethnoracial groups and higher levels of segregation."
 We agree with this assessment and in what follows, we examine the magnitude of differences between network